Professor Naomi Head

 Biography

-I am a Senior Lecturer in Politics and International Relations at the University of Glasgow.
+I am a Professor of International Relations at the University of Glasgow.
 Prior to joining the University of Glasgow I previously held positions at the University of Leeds where I was a Lecturer (2008-9) and Aberystwyth University where I was an ESRC Postdoctoral Fellow (2009-10).
+My research broadly focuses on narratives of conflict and the politics of emotions.

-I am a Visiting Fellow at the Institute of Advanced Studies at Loughborough University (2021-22), co-founder and former convenor of the British International Studies Association Working Group on Emotions in Politics and International Relations, and an elected BISA Trustee.
+In 2023 I was a Senior Research Fellow at the Centre for Global Cooperation at the University of Duisburg-Essen, Germany and I have been a Visiting Fellow at the Institute of Advanced Studies at Loughborough University (2021-22).
+I am the co-founder and former convenor of the British International Studies Association Working Group on Emotions in Politics and International Relations, and an elected BISA Trustee (2020-2022).
+Since 2022 I have been an Associate Practitioner with the Centre for Good Relations in Scotland.

 Research interests